North East Doula Services

 Birth Doula Package

-- You have the option to receive up to 6 Mizan Therapeutic massages during your pregnancy.
+- Mizan Therapeutic massages during your pregnancy and post natal period.
 Along side this, I will teach you a self care massage for you and/ or your partner to do so you may continue to receive the benefits of the Mizan and deepen your connection with your baby.

 - Continuity of care and support throughout your labour, birth and the first few precious hours of parenthood.

 - Breastfeeding support during those essential first few days and weeks.

 - Placenta care – I can advice on and make a full range of remedies for your postnatal health and well being from your placenta, or support your lotus birth.